 If your family is anything like ours, you are always looking for a way to burn off energy and kill those winter blues.
-Especially where it rains 80% of the year 😉 And we’d be broke if we were paying $10+ every time your child needed to run and not get soaking wet!
+Especially where it rains 80% of the season 😉 And we’d be broke if we were paying $10+ every time your child needed to run and not get soaking wet!
 So, I’ve compiled a list of our favorite places to play that won’t break the bank.

 Tacoma Children’s Museum – it’s free but they do accept donations, GREAT way to let your kids run.
 And to add a little extra fun and save money on parking (except Sundays when parking is free) we park at the Freight House Square(free) and ride the Tacoma link which is free!